MadhuraBelsare1/card-developer/docs/gettingstarted/getting-started-when-migerating.md

 cases and data.
 The sandbox environment is identical to production but points to a simulated API environment for API responses.

-## New accounts, Workspace and existing API keys
+## New accounts, workspace and existing API keys
 This section describes how to set up and use Card Developer Workspaces with existing API keys and Company Developers.
 After you create a new, you can migrate your API Keys (apps) to Developer Studio, Card Developer.

 ### Create new account